keep-starknet-strange/cashubrew/README.md

 > 💡 Gakimint: Where Elixir meets Cashu, creating a symphony of secure, scalable, and lightning-fast ecash transactions!

+> ⚠️ Disclaimer: This is a proof of concept and is not ready for production use.

 ## 📚 Learn about Cashu

 Before diving into Gakimint, it's essential to understand Cashu.